 - Set the time to execute the scheduled task.
 The scheduled task is triggered when the specified time arrives.

 - Select Existing Scaling Rule: Select an existing scaling rule in the scaling group.
 The scaling rule is executed

 when the scheduled task is triggered.

 Note Scheduled tasks can execute only simple scaling rules.

-- Optional:Set the retry expiration time.
+- Optional:Set the retry interval.
 The value ranges from 0 to 21600, in seconds.
-If a scaling activity fails to be executed at the specified time, Auto Scaling will execute the scheduled task again within the retry expiration time.
+If a scaling activity fails to be executed at the specified time, Auto Scaling executes the scheduled task again within the retry interval.

-- Optional:Set the recurrence period.You can configure the scheduled task to be repeatedly executed on a daily, weekly, or monthly basis.
+- on a daily, weekly, or monthly basis.
 You can also use a cron expression to specify complex recurrence settings.
-For more information, see Cron expressions.
+For information about cron expressions, see Cron expressions.

 - Enter a task name.